A firsthand look at medically-assisted treatment during pregnancy, with experience using both Suboxone and methadone.

-I am in a unique position to write about my experiences with pregnancy and medication-assisted treatment for opioid addiction because I have used both of the mainstream MAT options during two separate pregnancies.
-I used methadone during the first of these two pregnancies, and buprenorphine during the second.
-In fact, I also gave birth before ever using opioids, so I even have a "baseline" pregnancy to use as comparison.
+I am in a unique position to write about my experiences with pregnancy and medically-assisted treatment (MAT) for opioid addiction.
+I’ve used both of the mainstream MAT options during two separate pregnancies.
+I used methadone during the first of these two pregnancies, and buprenorphine (Suboxone) during the second.
+In fact, I also gave birth before ever using opioids, so I even have a “baseline” pregnancy to use as comparison.

-Opioid-assisted treatment is a hotly contested subject for patients who are not pregnant.
+Medically-assisted treatment is a hotly contested subject even for patients who are not pregnant.
 Add in a pregnancy, and people can become downright vicious.
-Some states even prosecute women who use MAT–usually methadone–while pregnant if their children experience Neonatal Abstinence Syndrome (withdrawal), even though neonatal withdrawal is a very real possibility and not the mother's fault.
+Some states even prosecute women who use MAT—usually methadone—while pregnant, if their children experience Neonatal Abstinence Syndrome (withdrawal).
+They do this even though neonatal withdrawal is a very real possibility and not the mother’s fault.

 One of the side-effects of the stigma and fear surrounding MAT during pregnancy is that women receive a lot of misinformation.
-Some of this misinformation even comes from providers, who are either ill-informed themselves, or feel that lying somehow serves the patient's best interests.
-I personally do not agree that lying or manipulation ever serves a patient's best interests, but especially not when pregnancy is concerned.
-So, I've written up this three-part series for WorkIt Health about the things I wish I had known when I was pregnant and on MAT.
+Some of this misinformation even comes from providers, who are either ill-informed themselves, or feel that lying somehow serves the patient’s best interests.
+I personally do not agree that lying or manipulation ever serves a patient’s best interests, and especially not when pregnancy is concerned.
+To help combat that, I’ve written up this three-part series for WorkIt Health about the things I wish I had known when I was pregnant and on MAT.

 There is more stigma about methadone than buprenorphine